 A mid-size SUV.
 No premium manufacturer’s range is complete without one.

 Chief among those differences is that it’s the only car in the sector not offered with a diesel engine.
-There is this hybrid, offered with a choice of front-wheel drive or four-wheel drive, and a 2.0-litre turbo petrol NX200t model with standard all-wheel drive.

 Just like other Lexus models, there is a premium price tag to be had.
 The NX300h in flagship Premier specification costs almost £44,500, which would buy you not just the more expensive models in the BMW X3 range but even a lower-spec X5.

 Is the new Lexus worth such a premium?
 We’ll find out in this review.